air-wickvu/cse15l-lab-reports/week-1-lab-report.md

 1. Installing VScode
 ![image1](/images/week-1-lab-report-image1.png)
 a.
 I had Visual Studio installed prior to this course.
 I updated and confirmed it is a working version on my workstation. <br />
 b.
-If not installed yet, [link1] (https://code.visualstudio.com/) , and follow the instructions to install
+If not installed yet, [link1](https://code.visualstudio.com/) , and follow the instructions to install
 2. Remotely Connecting
 ![image2](/images/week-1-lab-report-image2.png)
 a.
 I went to the link provided in the lab guide and reseted my password.
 After a successful reset, I was able to ssh onto the server with my account. <br />
 b.
-Link for course-specific account: [link2] (https://sdacs.ucsd.edu/~icc/index.php)
+Link for course-specific account: [link2](https://sdacs.ucsd.edu/~icc/index.php)
+c.
+Commands to ssh:
+  1. `ssh cs15lfa22@ieng6.ucsd.edu
 3. Trying Some Commands
 ![image3](/images/week-1-lab-report-image3.png)
 a.
 In this step, I was testing commands on the server side.
 I created a new folder and removed the folder.
 I accessed different directories and created new folders within.
 I was able to navigate between directories.